Dead Europe (novel): Background

-The novel was originally conceived a non-fiction project exploring the consequences of global capitalism in post-communist Europe from an Australian traveler's perspective.
-During his time researching this project, Tsiolkas was surprised at the antisemitism he encountered, something he thought had "died in history" and was drawn to examining this phenomenon in his project.
-Tsiolkas also felt a strong interest in and connection to antisemitism due to it being, "the first racism I ever learnt... part of my heritage, the dark side of my own character" which compelled him to explore it in his own writing.
-Tsiolkas was interested in writing about the relationship between these phenomena but upon realizing the level of scholarship, research and academic rigor this would require, he instead moved towards fiction as a means of disseminating and exploring these ideas, and thus the novel Dead Europe was conceived.
+The novel was originally conceived a non-fiction project exploring the consequences of global capitalism in post-communist Europe from an Australian traveller's perspective.
+During his time researching this project, Tsiolkas was surprised at the anti-Semitism he encountered, something he thought had "died in history" and was drawn to examining this phenomenon in his project.
+Tsiolkas also felt a strong interest in and connection to anti-Semitism due to it being, "the first racism I ever learnt... part of my heritage, the dark side of my own character" which compelled him to explore it in his own writing.
+Tsiolkas was interested in writing about the relationship between these phenomena but upon realising the level of scholarship, research and academic rigour this would require, he instead moved towards fiction as a means of disseminating and exploring these ideas, and thus the novel Dead Europe was conceived.

 Controversy

-Allegations of Antisemitism
+Allegations of Anti-Semitism

-Dead Europe has been accused of itself representing an example of antisemitism by a number of notable critics.
-They have drawn attention to its problematic depictions of "repellent" Jewish characters who seemed to accord with antisemitic stereotypes and tropes.
-As evidence these critics have highlighted characters such as Syd the pornographer, who "embodies the worst stereotypes about Jewish culture and its relationship with mercantilism", and Gerry the people smuggler, who callously exploits migrant workers in his warehouse to for his own personal gain, as examples rather than interrogations, of antisemitism.
-Additionally, the antisemitic opinions espoused by protagonist Isaac have been criticized as being seemingly representative of Tsiolkas's own beliefs, as Robert Manne described it, "are we to assume there is a complete disjunction in character and sensibility between the thirty-something gay Greek-Australian photographer, the novel's narrator Isaac... and the thirty-something gay Greek-Australian novelist, Christos Tsiolkas, who is the author of Dead Europe?"
+Dead Europe has been accused of itself representing an example of anti-Semitism by a number of notable critics.
+They have drawn attention to its problematic depictions of "repellent" Jewish characters who seemed to accord with anti-Semitic stereotypes and tropes.
+As evidence these critics have highlighted characters such as Syd the pornographer, who "embodies the worst stereotypes about Jewish culture and its relationship with mercantilism", and Gerry the people smuggler, who callously exploits migrant workers in his warehouse to for his own personal gain, as examples rather than interrogations, of anti-Semitism.
+Additionally, the anti-Semitic opinions espoused by protagonist Isaac have been criticised as being seemingly representative of Tsiolkas's own beliefs, as Robert Manne described it, "are we to assume there is a complete disjunction in character and sensibility between the thirty-something gay Greek-Australian photographer, the novel's narrator Isaac... and the thirty-something gay Greek-Australian novelist, Christos Tsiolkas, who is the author of Dead Europe?"

 Reception

 Although Dead Europe received a number of literary awards and nominations, the critical response it received was divided.
 Some, such as Ian Syson of The Age and Michael Williams of the Australian Book Review, praised Tsiolkas' investigation of controversial themes and his literary style, with Syson going so far as to say that the book is "not just good, breathtakingly good".
-Others, such as Robert Manne and Les Rosenblatt criticised the novel for its violence, gore and problematic depictions of antisemitism, deriding Tsiolkas's attempts to "excite himself and his jaded audience by playing, to my mind purposelessly, with the fire of a magical, pre-modern anti-Semitism".
+Others, such as Robert Manne and Les Rosenblatt criticised the novel for its violence, gore and problematic depictions of anti-Semitism, deriding Tsiolkas's attempts to "excite himself and his jaded audience by playing, to my mind purposelessly, with the fire of a magical, pre-modern anti-Semitism".